Types of Bonds in India: Understanding Your Options Before You Invest

 Types of Bonds in India

-Common bond types that will help you with meaningful portfolio diversification.
+Here are the most common bond types that will help you with meaningful portfolio diversification-

 Government Bonds